NIWS slider

 • In the hope of making a profit from their homes, speculators started to flip them.

-• During the period 2000-2006, the price of a home in the United States increased by almost 80%.
+• The price of a home in the United States increased by almost 80% from 2000 to 2006.

 • However, people who couldn't afford homes started buying them, and eventually, the bubble burst.